trackpadpro/tppsss/.github/README.md

 cd .\stateSpaceSolver\

-.\bootstrap.bat (If not using PowerShell, run the commands from within the bootstrap.ps1 script)
+.\bootstrap.bat (If not using PowerShell, you may need to manually run the commands from within the bootstrap.ps1 script)

 ### Run Commands